 If one or both of you are outside the US:

-Our automated system currently facilitates calls only within the United States.
+Our automated system unfortunately only facilitates calls within the United States at this time.
 If you scheduled an international call, you should have received an email with the other party's contact information so that you can coordinate directly.
+Once you complete your international call, don't forget to log back into your Dashboard to update your project status for next steps!

-Tip: If you’re having trouble connecting with your Volunteer, give us a shout!
-You can always reach our team of Nonprofit Advisors at firstname.lastname@example.org.
+Tip: If you’re having trouble connecting with your volunteer, give us a shout!
+You can always reach our team using the blue chat bubble on the bottom-right of your screen.

 - The deliverable(s) you need